-Some add-ins are built in to Excel, such as Solver and the Analysis ToolPak.
+Some add-ins are built into Excel, such as Solver and the Analysis ToolPak.
 Other add-ins are available from the Download Center and must first be downloaded and installed.
-Finally, there are add-ins that are created by third parties, such as a programmer in your organization or a software solution provider.
-These can be Component Object Model (COM) add-ins, Visual Basic for Applications (VBA) add-ins, and DLL add-ins (ok, please stop with all the technical details already - just get me started being productive already :0).
+Finally, there are add-ins that third parties, such as a programmer in your organization or a software solution provider, create.
+These can be Component Object Model (COM) add-ins, Visual Basic for Applications (VBA) add-ins, and DLL add-ins (ok, please stop with all the technical details already - get me started being productive already :0).
 These add-ins must also be installed to use them.
-But don't worry about the "installation" part as the modern Microsoft Office makes it really easy as you will see.
+But don't worry about the "installation" part as the modern Microsoft Office makes it easy, as you will see.

 How to add an Add-In to Word

-All Microsoft Office applications support the installation of Office Store Add-Ins the same way.
+All Microsoft Office applications support the installation of Office Store Add-Ins similarly.
 Click on the Insert Tab, select Store, and then click on the Store tab within the popup window.

-As you can see there are many Word related Add-Ins to, well, add to your Word application.
+As you can see, there are many Word-related Add-Ins to add to your Word application.
 Let's take a look at some of them.
-Right off the start you can simply search for a Word Add-In that provides a function you have been looking for to help you in your work.
-For example if you want to have your Word document charts update automatically every time the related Excel Workbook data updates just search for "Excel to Word" and you will find the Add-In (note: you will need Office 2016 for this Add-In).
+Right off the start, you can search for a Word Add-In that provides a function you have been looking for to help you in your work.
+For example, if you want to have your Word document charts update automatically every time the related Excel Workbook data updates, search for "Excel to Word," and you will find the Add-In (note: you will need Office 2016 for this Add-In).
 You can also browse by Category.
 Give it a try and click on Productivity.

 Make a Word Cloud of your Document

-As you can see there are lots of productivity related Add-Ins specially geared toward Microsoft Word.
-The important aspect to note here is that some Add-Ins are standalone and free, some are standalone and cost money, and some are related to your having a subscription account with an online service like Salesforce or MailChimp for example in order to be able to make use of it.
-Let's find a good one and install it.
+As you can see, many productivity-related Add-Ins are specially geared toward Microsoft Word.
+The critical aspect to note here is that some Add-Ins are standalone and free, some are standalone and cost money, and some are related to your subscription account with an online service like Salesforce or MailChimp example to be able to make use of it.
+So let's find a good one and install it.
 Scroll down to Lingulab Wordcount and click on the Add button.
 Lingulab Wordcount will analyze your document and create a word cloud from it that you can insert into your document to show which word concepts are used more than others.

-The Lingulab Wordcount Add-In will install and open a panel on the right hand side of Word.
+The Lingulab Wordcount Add-In will install and open a panel on the right-hand side of Word.
 Now open a document you are familiar with.
-If the Lingulab Add-In disappears then just click on the Insert Tab in the ribbon and select My Apps.
+If the Lingulab Add-In disappears, click on the Insert Tab in the ribbon and select My Apps.
 Now comes the good stuff.
-In the Lingulab dialog box click on Whole Document button to create a word cloud.
+Click the Whole Document button in the Lingulab dialog box to create a word cloud.

-Lingulab Wordcount will analyze the document and create a word cloud based on its content.
-You can then click on the Insert button to insert the Word Cloud into your document!
+Lingulab Wordcount will analyze the document and create a Word cloud based on its content.
+You can then click the Insert button to insert the Word Cloud into your document!

 Very cool.
-If anything it will help you assess what concepts you are expressing or that are expressed in the document you are reviewing.
-The tool can make you a more productive author because it will analyze your documents and help ensure you are getting the major concepts across that you want to communicate.
+If anything, it will help you assess what concepts you are expressing or that are expressed in the document you are reviewing.
+The tool can make you a more productive author because it will analyze your documents and help ensure you get the major concepts you want to communicate.

 Go forward and be Productive

-Well that is just one of many productivity Add-Ins for Microsoft Word that can help you better accomplish your day to day objectives successfully.
-There are so many to chose from.
-And if your organization is using online services like Salesforce or Microsoft Dynamics check to see if there is an Add-In that you can leverage with them.
-Now that you know how to install an Add-In to Microsoft Word try searching for other Add-Ins that will help you be more be more productive both at work and at home.
+That is just one of many productivity Add-Ins for Microsoft Word that can help you accomplish your day-to-day objectives.
+There are so many to choose from.
+And if your organization is using online services like Salesforce or Microsoft Dynamics, check to see if there is an Add-In that you can leverage with them.
+Now that you know how to install an Add-In to Microsoft Word, try searching for other Add-Ins that will help you be more productive at work and home.